updated August 2, 2021

 from "The Inner Game of Tennis" by Tim Gallwey

-the ball" "move" "get your racket back" ...
+"move" "get your racket back" ...
 Who is saying this?
 Let's call her "self 1".
-Ask self one to "be quiet" and give him something to do like
+Ask self one to "be quiet" and give him something to do like "where am

 - which opponent is going to hit the ball?

-- watch them for clues, body position, racket face, - what shot are they likely to hit?
+- watch players for clues, body position, racket face, - what shot are they likely to hit?